microsoft/powercat-creator-kit/.github/ISSUE_TEMPLATE/creator-kit-feature-request.md

 name: Creator Kit Feature request
 about: Suggest a new component or enhancements to existing components in the Creator Kit
-title: "[Feature]"
+title: "[Feature]: "
 labels: feature, needs triage
-assignees: denisem-msft, slaouist
+assignees: denisem-msft

 ---